fschutt/azul/README.md

 [![Rust Compiler Version](https://img.shields.io/badge/rustc-1.45%20stable-blue.svg)]()
 <!-- [END badges] -->

-> Azul is a free, functional, reactive GUI framework for Rust and C++, built using the WebRender rendering engine and a CSS / HTML-like document object model for rapid development of beautiful, native desktop applications
+> Azul is a free, functional, reactive GUI framework for Rust, C and C++, built using the WebRender rendering engine and a CSS / HTML-like document object model for rapid development of beautiful, native desktop applications